 This type of disclaimer states that the information provided isn't to be shared.
 Essentially, it tells your audience that what is said in the room should stay in the room.

 Presentations given at private events, like board meetings or ticketed conferences, may include information that shouldn't leave the room.

 If your presentation falls within this category, add a confidentiality disclaimer.
-These disclaimers state that the information provided isn't to be shared or acted upon and is instead for informational purposes.

 You can do this with a short, to-the-point statement early on in the presentation, such as on the title slide or as the first slide after the title slide and before any actual content is presented.